 Amazingly, Steve has spotted a Jessops nearby and we end up in there and he gets a discount off a Tamron 18-250 lens and is exceedingly smug and announces he can sell two of his existing ones.

-For some reason, as we walk back, Steve wants more food so we eat in an Italian place (although The Ivy was opposite!) and both decided we cook better than that at home, but the staff are more pleasant.
+For some reason, as we walk back, Steve wants more food, so we eat in an Italian place (although The Ivy was opposite!) and both decided we cook better than at home, but the staff are more pleasant.